OpenNebula/docs/source/management_and_operations/network_management/overview.rst

 Hypervisor Compatibility
 ================================================================================

 Virtual Networks are common to all hypervisors.
-For details on NSX-Based networks for the legacy vCenter driver, see the :ref:`NSX Networks <nsx_networks>` section.